UPDATE: Bianca’s Champagne Taste on a Beer Budget

 In my very first BSB post I told you about my tendency towards champagne priced goods when I’m working with a budget more fit for beer in the wedding market.
-BSB readers took one look at how I’d parceled out my $15K budget and chimed in with suggestions on how I could trim line items to make my budget work—THANK YOU!
+BSB readers took one look at how I'd parceled out my $15K budget and chimed in with suggestions on how I could trim down the budget with line item cuts—THANK YOU!
 With several big decisions under our belts, I am happy to say progress has been made.

 - It must be something I REALLY want, won’t tire of easily, and won’t have to replace.
 I don’t buy trendy or cheap items.
 For me, it’s all about quality.

 - The price must be really, REALLY good.
 I won’t see the item at a cheaper price tomorrow or next week and I won’t spend more than I want to; sometimes that means negotiating and sometimes it means walking away.
 If what I want isn’t available to me at the price I want to pay and it’s within my capability to do it myself, I allow my creativity the space to make it happen.

 - Absolutely NO TCHOTCHKE!
 (Pronounced CHACH-KEH) Unless I’m absolutely sure the item is purposeful, I won’t buy it.